 Local queries

-Local Queries, also known as Local Search Queries, are search queries made by users looking for specific products or services within their local area.
+Local Queries, also known as Local Search Queries, are search queries by users looking for specific products or services within their local area.
 These queries are usually made on search engines or online directories and are targeted towards businesses in a specific geographical location.
 Local queries have become increasingly popular in recent years due to the rise of local businesses and the need for users to find relevant information quickly and easily.
+SEO pricing.

 What it is

 Local queries are usually made on search engines, such as Google or Bing, but can also be made on online directories, such as Yelp or YellowPages.
-These queries typically include a keyword or phrase, followed by a location, to help narrow down the search results.
+These queries typically include a keyword or phrase, followed by a location, to help narrow the search results.

 Why is it important?